 Give our Phoenix law firm a call at (480) 456-6400 or contact us online to learn more about your legal rights after being charged with a sex crime.

 AZ Defenders are established members of the Arizona legal community, with excellent reputations for dedicated service to our clients.
-Our Phoenix sex crime attorneys are some of the most aggressive in the country.
+Our Phoenix criminal defense attorneys bring focused, strategic representation to every case.
+With more than 100 years of combined experience in Arizona’s criminal justice system, we are committed to thoroughly investigating every allegation and pursuing the strongest possible defense on your behalf.

 Arizona prosecutors are aggressive in seeking criminal convictions.
-It is extremely dangerous to face charges without support from a talented criminal defense lawyer.
 The sex crimes attorneys at AZ Defenders have been working in the criminal justice system for years and have successfully defended many difficult Arizona sex crime cases.
 We are trial lawyers and criminal defense attorneys who are passionate and dedicated, and take on sex crime charges with top-level legal skills and experience.

 There are several different charges classified as sexual offenses crimes in Arizona.
 Depending on the act and the age of the alleged victim, a conviction for a sexual offense charge could result in significant fines, mandatory registration as a sex offender, and a long prison term.
 If you are facing sex crime charges, from child pornography to sexual misconduct, contact a Phoenix sex crimes attorney at the law firm of AZ Defenders for a free consultation on your case.
 We are available 24/7 to take your call.